 11. Pure Athlete Merino Wool Socks

-The best budget wool socks from Pure Athlete are made from durable merino wool and are designed for high performance.
+Our best budget wool socks are from Pure Athlete and are made from durable merino wool.
+Even given the low cost, they are designed for high performance.
 The socks have a reinforced heel and toe region, coupled with a special cross stitch that keeps tight on the feet.

 These merino wool socks have several color options and are great to wear in either the summer or winter.
 The cushioned technology prevents blisters and provides support to the important parts of the feet.

 - Excellent quality/cost ratio